 In this sub section, the following options enable you to execute the job immediately:

 - Import Now: If you select this option, job execution is started immediately.
 In the first execution, all the data from 1970 till date is executed.
 For subsequent imports, the last import date is considered to be the start date and current date is considered to be the end date.
 For example, if you imported data for the first time on 1st Feb 2018, data is imported from 1st Jan 1970 to 1st Feb 2018.
 If you execute the job again on 5th Feb 2018, new records and modified records between 1st Feb and up to 5th Feb are imported.

 - Import From Date: If you select this option, the job is executed and data updated during the specified dates in Salesforce, is added to Gainsight.
 You can select date range in this option to import new and modified Salesforce records in the specified date range.

 Click IMPORT to start the data import process.

 Company Person Sync Job

 This job is named Company Person Sync_Connection name (here Company Person Sync_Connect to PX).
-This jobs syncs data from the User object in Gainsight PX to the Company person object in Gainsight.
+This job syncs data from the User object in Gainsight PX to the Company Person object in Gainsight.

 This job has five stages: